OpenCHAMI/tutorial-2025/Phase 2/Readme.md

 > [!WARNING]
 > When writing YAML, it's important to be consistent with spacing. **It is recommended to use spaces for all indentation instead of tabs.**
+>
+> When pasting, you may have to configure your editor to not apply indentation rules (`:set paste` in Vim, `:set nopaste` to switch back).

 ```bash
 mkdir -p /opt/workdir/nodes